Joghur/blast-challenge/README.md

-# Getting Started with Create React App
+# Blast challenge

-This is a react typescript project.
+This is a react project parsing and showing results from a CSGO match.

-## initialization
+## Initialization
-Inside root folder:

 ### `npm i`

-## Available Scripts
+## Run

-In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm run build`